 Community Land Trust Model (CLT)

 ULC recognizes that creating affordable space alone is not enough.
-This is why we focus on the development of permanently affordable space through the community land trust (CLT) model.
+This is why we focus on the development of permanently affordable space, ranging from early childhood education centers to multifamily affordable housing developments, through the community land trust (CLT) model.
 ULC’s unique CLT means we own the land under a 99-year ground lease to ensure the space is used for community benefit regardless of circumstance.
-To date, ULC has 8 properties in our CLT, ranging from early childhood education centers to multifamily affordable housing developments.

 Calvert Facility Fund